 Device Compliance - Windows

-• Windows 10 version must be 21H2 or 22H2 with latest security patches installed (more details).
+• Windows 11 must be at version 24H2, 23H2 or 22H2 with latest security patches installed (more details).

 • Windows Security real-time protection must be enabled (more details).